Skip to content

 • Olive oil & butter: I like to use both to help brown and crisp up the outside of the fish.
 The butter gives it a delicious buttery flavor too.

-How to Bake Tilapia Fillets
+How to Make Baked Tilapia

 • To brown the edges, broil the baked tilapia for an extra 2-3 minutes.